jembi/openhim-core-js/docs/dev-guide/api-ref.md

 All calls to the metrics API **MUST** include request parameter with both the start date and end date for the metrics query.
 E.g. `/metrics?startDate=2014-07-15T00:00:00.000Z&endDate=2014-07-19T00:00:00.000Z`

-There are a few diffferent forms of this endpoint that returns metrics broken down in different ways:
+There are a few different forms of this endpoint that returns metrics broken down in different ways:

-* Use `/metrics` to get overall metrics about every transaction.
+- Use `/metrics` to get overall metrics about every transaction.
-* Use `/metrics/channels` to get metrics broken down by each channel.
+- Use `/metrics/channels` to get metrics broken down by each channel.
-* Use `/metrics/channels/:channelID` to get metrics for a specific channel.
+- Use `/metrics/channels/:channelID` to get metrics for a specific channel.
-* Use `/metrics/timeseries/:timeSeries` to get overall metrics returned in the specified time series.
+- Use `/metrics/timeseries/:timeSeries` to get overall metrics returned in the specified time series.
 Time series values are one of 'minute', 'hour', 'day', 'month', 'year'.
-* Use `/metrics/timeseries/:timeSeries/channels` to get metrics broken down by each channel returned in the specified time series.
+- Use `/metrics/timeseries/:timeSeries/channels` to get metrics broken down by each channel returned in the specified time series.
 Time series values are one of 'minute', 'hour', 'day', 'month', 'year'.
-* Use `/metrics/timeseries/:timeSeries/channels/:channelID` to get metrics for a specific channel returned in the specified time series.
+- Use `/metrics/timeseries/:timeSeries/channels/:channelID` to get metrics for a specific channel returned in the specified time series.
 Time series values are one of 'minute', 'hour', 'day', 'month', 'year'.

 The metrics API always returns a JSON array, even if it is returning just one metrics object.
-It retuns a `200` response along with the metrics array.
+It returns a `200` response along with the metrics array.
 A `401` response will be returned if a specified channel doesn't exist.
 Each metrics object in the array has the following format:

 ```js
 {